ByLiZhao/cpp_watchlist/README.md

 1. Profile-guided optimization.
 Both Gcc and Clang support the so-called Profile-guided Optimization.
 Related features can be enabled with compiling options started in the form of `-fprofile-<*>`.
 2. [perf_events](https://github.com/torvalds/linux/tree/master/tools/perf), Linux `perf` command, also known as `perf_events`, see [wiki pages](https://perf.wiki.kernel.org/index.php/Main_Page).
 For example, you can use `perf top -p <pid>` to get a sorted list of how much time each function in a program consumes.
 This tool started as a light-weight perforamnce profling tools using Linux perforamnce counters.
 Later, varous support for tracing was also added.
-3. [Gprof](https://en.wikipedia.org/wiki/Gprof), a performance tool based on sampling.
+3. [Gprof](https://en.wikipedia.org/wiki/Gprof), **Oudtaed alert**, a performance tool based on sampling.
 It has its limitations, but still can be very useful.
-This is the old way of performance profling.
-The good thing is that it has built-in support in GCC using the `-pg` option.
+This is the old way of performance profling with many restrictions compared with its mordern replacement.
+The only good thing is that it has built-in support in GCC using the `-pg` option.
 4. [VTune](https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler.html#gs.qsn3ow), Intel's profiling tool.
+5. [gperftools](https://github.com/gperftools/gperftools), as mentioned above, `gperftools` can also be used for performance profling.

 ## Benchmarking
  1. [Google benchmark library](https://github.com/google/benchmark), a library that is used to benchmark code snippets.